-- Minimum and maximum warm-up time limits are set at 6 and 54 seconds, respectively. - 7.
-The furnace control must prove flame via the flame sensor 5 seconds after the gas valve opens.
+- 7. The furnace control must prove flame via the flame sensor 5 seconds after the gas valves open.
 If flame is sensed, all burners are on and the igniter cools off.
 If no flame is sensed, the gas valve closes immediately and the inducer continues to run.
 A second trial for ignition (step 6) begins if no flame is sensed on the fifth try for ignition, the furnace control is locked and the red LED will blink 4 times repetitively.
 The thermostat must be opened for at least ten seconds to reset the furnace control after a lock out.
-Otherwise, the furnace will attempt another ignition sequence in 1 hour. - 8.
-The furnace control energizes the circulating air blower at a very low speed.
-After 30 seconds, the blower will ramp to the airflow selected for heating. - When the thermostat has been satisfied, gas valve is de-energized. - The inducer is de-energized after a 30 second postpurge. - The circulating air blower remains on for 120 seconds. - Abnormal conditions: If a limit opens during operation, the inducer blower continues to operate.
+Otherwise, the furnace will attempt another ignition sequence in 1 hour. - The furnace control energizes the circulating air blower at a very low speed.
+After 30 seconds, the blower will ramp to the airflow selected for heating. - 9.
+When the thermostat has been satisfied, gas valve is de-energized. - 10.
+The inducer is de-energized after a 30 second postpurge. - 11.
+The circulating air blower remains on for 120 seconds. - 12.
+Abnormal conditions: If a limit opens during operation, the inducer blower continues to operate.
 The gas valve is de-energized immediately.
 The inducer blower continues to operate until the limit closes, then is de-energized.